 Academic degrees abound.
 Letters of reference are almost universally positive.
 Job titles on resumes are often inflated.
 Rely, instead, on measurement tools that are accurate, reliable and unbiased.

-Training is expensive, hire employees who offer the greatest ROI
+Training is expensive, hire motivated employees who offer the greatest ROI

 Compare apples to apples.
 Seeing your applicants’ comparative strength on the same metric is a valuable aid.
 You can determine their capacity to learn job responsibilities as well as to benefit from training/professional development.